-Each Synagogue or Temple has its own rules, so please consult them for the most-current rules.
+Each Synagogue or Temple has its own rules, so please consult them for the most current rules.
 In Greensboro, Temple Emanuel does not permit photography during services.
-Beth David Synagogue does not permit photography on the property during services or afterwards.
+Beth David Synagogue does not permit photography on the property during services or afterward.

 Images from the sanctuary are generally scheduled on the Thursday prior to the Simcha, but can be scheduled on any date that fits your schedule.
-Time prior to the evening party can be used to take photographs of additional family that may have come from out of town.
+The time prior to the evening party can be used to take photographs of the additional family that may have come from out of town.

-Time can also be scheduled for a special photo shoot a month or two prior to capture who the young man or woman has become.
-Images are created using themes that are important to their life: sports, hobbies and/or the theme of the Bar/Bat Mitzvah.
+Time can also be scheduled for a special photoshoot a month or two prior to capture who the young man or woman has become.
+Images are created using themes that are important to their life: sports, hobbies, or the theme of the Bar/Bat Mitzvah.